 Frequency of management reviews

 TGA inspectors would generally expect reviews to be conducted at least annually (clause 1.6).
 However, management reviews may be performed more frequently for new operations, sites that have not previously performed management reviews and sites where the initial management review identifies a number of issues that require rectification.

-More frequent reviews may be required for sites with larger and more diverse manufacturing operations
+More frequent reviews may be required for sites with larger and more diverse manufacturing operations.

 - the quality policy

 - identification of the PQS processes, as well as their sequences, linkages and interdependencies.
 Process maps and flow charts can be useful tools to facilitate depicting PQS processes in a visual manner

 - management responsibilities within the PQS